runconvert-logo

 Here are some common questions and answers about alac and flac file conversions asked by our users on RunConvert.com.

-Q: Is it safe to convert ALAC files on RunConvert?
+Q: Why convert ALAC to WAV on RunConvert?

 What is ALAC (Apple Lossless Audio Codec)?